Student Handbook Chapter 9 - Consideration of Modified Attendance/Assignment Due Dates

 - If the student or faculty member has questions or concerns regarding the process or agreement, they should contact CAR.

 - Ongoing conversations will occur between the faculty, student, and CAR Accommodation Specialist regarding this accommodation.

 - This accommodation does not allow students to miss as many classes as they want.

-- Some students register late in the term and some wait to respond to the need to sign the agreement.
+- Some students register late in the term and some wait to request appropriate accommodations.
 In these cases, faculty are not expected to provide retroactive accommodations.